eduzeu/mapmates/README.md

 # MapMates

-Below are instructions to run both the client and the server on a local machine.
-However, if you just want to experience MapMates, go to deployed version via AWS at http://18.221.85.114:4173/.
+Below are instructions to run both the client and the server on a local machine

 ## Setup